 Estimated reading time: 9 minutes

-Compliance Confessionals – How does a CCO stay organized?
+Compliance Confessionals – How does a CCO stay organised?

 1. Support Person

 If you do not have a right-hand person who can help you with this effort, leverage your administrative assistant.
 If you don’t have an administrative assistant, find a smart individual on your team with a little capacity in their workload and a willingness to help.
 The upside is that they will benefit from getting the exposure to the inner workings of the CCO’s job.

 You must be able to trust this individual because you will need to give them access to your calendar, your mailbox, and resulting confidential documents.
 So before engaging, make sure you have a heart to heart on confidentiality of information and the trust factor.
 If you are not 100% sure, you may start out with access to the calendar to start and build on that trust over time.